-Drew holds a Research Faculty appointment at the University of Colorado Anschutz Medical Campus in Psychiatry where he directs the Affective Social Cognition, Executive functioning, and Neuro-Development lab (ASCEND).
+Drew E. Winters, PhD, is a Research Faculty member in the Department of Psychiatry at the University of Colorado Anschutz Medical Campus, where he directs the Affective Social Cognition, Executive functioning, and Neural-Development lab (ASCEND).

-Drew’s research broadly aims to understand neural processes underlying the relationship between social cognition and executive functioning concerning mental health and social behavior across adolescence and into adulthood.
-Profound impairments in these processes can occur and frequently coincide with the development of phenotypes associated with antisocial behavior (e.g. callous-unemotionality, psychopathy).
-In this vein, his research focuses on understanding the interaction between executive functions and social cognition as a psychological mechanism as well as the implicated brain mechanisms (circuits/topology/networks) underlying antisocial phenotypes across development.
+His research broadly aims to understand neural processes linking social cognition and executive functioning to mental health and social behavior across adolescence and into adulthood.
+These processes can be profoundly impaired—particularly in individuals with phenotypes associated with antisocial behavior (e.g. callous-unemotionality, psychopathy).
+Drew’s work investigates how social and executive functions interact as a psychological mechanism as well as the implicated brain mechanisms (circuits/topology/networks) contribute to the development of these traits.

 PhD in Social Work / Quantitative Psychology, 2020